-Mr Henley sees the role of creativity and culture as even more important to communities now, with a vital role that goes beyond the sector and supports all aspects of our lives: "Imagine then the compelling story we could tell about how we brought our precious communities back together and helped to heal the emotional, social and economic scars left by this terrible virus."
+Mr Henley sees the role of creativity and culture as even more important to communities now, with a vital role that goes beyond the sector and supports all aspects of our lives;

+"Imagine then the compelling story we could tell about how we brought our precious communities back together and helped to heal the emotional, social and economic scars left by this terrible virus."

-It is within this context that this strategy needs to address the short-term emergence from the coronavirus lockdown, as well as the long-term vision for Fenland's creativity and heritage.
+It is within this context that this strategy should consider the short-term recovery from coronavirus, as well as the long-term vision for Fenland's creativity and heritage.